-Susha Smi
+Susha Son

-Subha Sri Narayanan Manager - Financial Sector Ratings
+Suman Chowdhury Director - Financial Sector Ratings Manager - Financial Sector Ratings

-A CRISIL rating reflects CRISIL's current opinion on the likelihood of timely payment of the obligations under the rated instrument, and does not constitute an audit of the rated entity by CRISIL.
-CRISIL ratings are based on information provided by the issues or obtained by CRISIL from some reflects.
-CRISIL from some reflects are considered to entitle and an accommendation to the rating is based.
-A CRISIL rating is not a recommendation to buy? sell or hald the rated instrument, it does not commend on the market price or authibility for a particular investigation.
+A CRISIL rating reflects CRISIL's current opinion on the likelihood of finely payment of the obligations under the reled instrument, and loce not consisted an audit of the island entity by CRISIL.
+CRISIL ratings are based on information provided by the island or building the contract is considered to take the island by CRISIL them on just make the rating is based.
+A CRISIL there is considered by CRISIL there is a considered to the information of the information of the information of the market price or authority to a particular investment of the particular investment of the information of the market price or authority to a particular investment.